Champagne Afternoon Tea and a Tour of Highgrove Gardens

-Afternoon tea was a delectable selection of sandwiches and cakes, along with a glass of lovely Highgrove Champagne.
-We left full and happy from the afternoon tea as well as the garden experience, one we will not forget for a very, very long time.
+Afternoon tea was a delectable selection of sandwiches, cakes, and a glass of lovely Highgrove Champagne.
+We left full and happy from the afternoon tea and the garden experience, one we will not forget for a very long time.

 The gift of no photography

-As you enter Highgrove, a sign says “Beware, you are now entering an old fashioned establishment”, basically meaning “No phones, no cameras, no photography”.
+As you enter Highgrove, a sign says, “Beware, you are now entering an old-fashioned establishment”, basically meaning “No phones, no cameras, no photography”.
 The restriction on photography was incredibly frustrating at first.
-When you’re used to documenting almost everything you do through photography, it feels almost unnatural to experience something so beautiful and incredibly special and not be able to capture it, but what started as frustration, quickly turned into appreciation, because when you don’t feel the constant need to take pictures, all you’re left with is the experience and at Highgrove, that is a wonderful gift for sure.
+When you’re used to documenting almost everything you do through photography, it feels almost unnatural to experience something so beautiful and incredibly special and not be able to capture it.
+Still, what started as frustration quickly turned into appreciation because when you don’t feel the constant need to take pictures, all you’re left with is the experience and at Highgrove, that is a beautiful gift.

 The beautiful gift shop

 As you leave Highgrove, you do so through the gift shop, a shopping experience on another level.
 Every item in this shop is linked in some way to the gardens or the HRH The Prince of Wales; everything is quality and luxury, and I dare you to go through and not want to buy at least half the shop.

 Do note that shopping at the Highgrove Shop can also be experienced in their even larger and equally wonderful shopping destination in Tetbury town centre down the road from the estate, so if you’re not visiting Highgrove on a tour, you can still get a little bit of the experience here.